Issues tracker

 • A pathway to be established on support available to collect bloods and what the offer looks like.

-Health: Avoidant/restrictive food intake disorder (ARFID)
+Health: avoidant/restrictive food intake disorder (ARFID)

 • Families feel services do not have the knowledge to support them with eating difficulties and there is no clear pathway for support / signposting to resources to support.
 This impacts on the child and their wider family and can limit social interactions and schooling.